erkstruwe/neusta-code-challenge/README.md

 ## Changelog
 ### v0.1.1 (after review)
 * "Parsing should not be implemented in entity (src/classes/Person.js) -> SoC"
-  * Regarding the two static methods `parseCsvThroughStream` and `parseCsvLineArray`: Moved that into a the `csvParser` service.
+  * Regarding the two static methods `parseCsvThroughStream` and `parseCsvLineArray`: Moved those into the `csvParser` service.
   * Regarding the virtual setter `csvPersonString`: Parsing is exactly what virtual setters in Mongoose are for ([http://mongoosejs.com/docs/guide.html#virtuals](http://mongoosejs.com/docs/guide.html#virtuals)).
 Left that here.
 * "Content needed to understand tests should be inside the test class/module"
   * That's right.
 I moved the data from Person.data.js to Person.unit.spec.js.
 * "Test does not cover all cases, e. g. empty title attribute if no title is given"
   * In the internal data model, an empty title is indeed stored as null/undefined.
-However, the forOutput method already took care of returning the format specified in the challenge's rules (Person.unit.spec.js:124).
+However, the forOutput method already took care of returning the format specified in the challenge's rules (Person.unit.spec.js:120).
 I also added this check to the end to end tests.
 * "Unnecessary test cases, e. g. data import has 33 data sets"
   * This test checks if the original test file is imported without errors.
 The file has 33 data sets.
 I think it is perfectly fine and also necessary to check if all persons are imported.
 * "YAGNI principle is not applied"